StigNygaard/lastfm-widgets/services/README.md

   - `{error: 16}` — not ready; upstream fetch failed and no cached response exists yet to fall back on.
 - **Hibernate mode** — triggered by Last.fm error `26` (suspended API key) or `29` (rate limit exceeded).
 While active, the proxy stops issuing upstream requests and serves cached data only, until the cooldown period elapses.

-## Choosing between the two
+## Choosing which proxy to use

-Both expose the same request/response contract, so the frontend widget works identically regardless of which backend is used.
-If you ain't already using either backend-technology, Deno KV solution on Deno Deploy is probably an easy and free way to get a backend-proxy for your widget.
-Deno Deploy free-tier has monthly storage/write limitations for Deno KV.
+All options expose the same request/response contract, so the frontend widget works identically regardless of which backend is used.
+If you ain't already using either platform, Deno KV solution on Deno Deploy is probably an easy and free way to get a backend-proxy for your widget.
+Deno Deploy has monthly storage/write limitations for Deno KV.
 If that could be an issue depends on factors like activity (usage) of widget, how often your scrobble new tracks, widget update-interval and widget playlist length.
 For most, I think a free-tier Deno Deploy is plenty if only used for this widget.
 But I'm also still collecting practical experience on this myself, as the KV-based proxy-implementation is still very new.

+The in-memory cache can be short-lived (Deno Deploy is said to keep in-active applications alive between 5 seconds to 10 minutes depending on general system load).
+Also, In-memory cache is per-node, not shared globally like it is for Deno KV and Cloudflare Workers.
+The in-memory option is probably better than nothing, but Deno KV or Cloudflare Workers are better choices when possible to use.